Imburse-Payments/imburse-payments.github.io/pages/getting-started/authentication.md

 ```

 #### Step 2 - Identity API response
-The response from the Identity API, irrespective of the endpoint called, will be an access token response:
+The response from the Identity API will be an access token response:

 ```json
 {